bioperl/bioperl.github.io/INSTALL.md

 ./Build test --test_files t/Seq/Seq.t --verbose
 ```

-The --test_files argument can be used multiple times to try a set of test
+The `--test_files` argument can be used multiple times to try a set of test
 scripts in one go.
-The --verbose arguement outputs the detailed test results,
-instead of just the summary you see during './Build test'.
+The `--verbose` arguement outputs the detailed test results, instead of just the summary you see during `./Build test`.

-The '--test-files' argument can also work as a glob.
+The `--test-files` argument can also work as a glob.
 For instance, to
 run tests on all SearchIO modules, use the following:

 ```